 Golf balls are categorized into compression rating groups that can help players distinguish one from another.
 It is important to remember that the ball you play will experience several different swing speeds throughout a round and that fitting your ball only for your driver can be risky.

 - High compression rating golf balls are recommended for players that have swing speeds over 105 miles per hour.
 High swing speed impacts lead to increased distance due to the increased force at these swing speeds.
 High compression balls are golf equipment for more advanced golfers.

 Medium Compression Golf Balls

 - Medium compression golf balls fit the widest range of golfers and swing speeds.
 Medium compression balls are best for players with driver swing speed between 85 and 105 miles per hour.
 Often they are also soft feel golf balls.

 Low Compression Golf Balls

 - Low compression golf balls are best fit to players that swing speed their drivers below 85 miles per hour.
 Lower compression balls have a compression rating below 80 and can help beginners, juniors, and senior players get the most from their swings.
 Lower compression ball is ideal golf ball for beginners because they have low swing speed and nice spin rate for beginner golfers.

 Types of Golf Balls

 Golf balls are often categorized for the level of golfer that fits the performance profile.
 Higher performance golf balls often feature more layers and have higher price tags.
-Although each player would benefit from playing the best ball every shot, other categories exist to help you shoot lower scores with a golf ball in your budget range.

 Tour-Level Golf Balls